tasriyan/Knara.SourceGenerators.DesignPatterns/Builder/README.md

-﻿# Source Generators Design Patterns - Builder Pattern
+﻿# Declarative Builder Pattern

-A C# source generator that automatically creates Builder pattern implementations for your classes and records.
+A C# source generator that retrofits your classes and records with the Builder design pattern, providing a fluent API for object construction.
 This generator eliminates boilerplate code while providing a fluent, type-safe API for object construction.

 ## Overview